gordonguthrie/belka-templates/docs/belka_templates.md

 # Overview

-A simpble gen server to load and serve templates
+A simple gen server to load and serve templates.

 ```erlang